Kaeng Krachan Elephant Park

 Along with the Masoala Rainforest, Kaeng Krachan Elephant Park is the new focal point in the eastern area of Zoo Zurich.
-It is home to Asiatic elephants and nine other species.
+It is home to Asiatic elephants and various other species.
 The underwater view is a particular highlight.

 Eelephants may not be visible at all times on the live webcam.